KDBI-FM

-KDBI-FM (106.3 MHz) is a radio station broadcasting a Regional Mexican format.
-Licensed to Homedale, Idaho, United States, the station serves the Boise, Idaho Arbitron market and the Treasure Valley.
-The station is currently owned by Kevin Terry, through licensee Radio Rancho, LLC, and is the sibling of KPDA (100.7 FM).
+KDBI-FM (106.3 MHz "La Gran D 106.3") is a commercial radio station broadcasting a Regional Mexican format.
+Licensed to Homedale, Idaho, the station serves the Boise metropolitan area and the Treasure Valley.
+The station is currently owned by Kevin Terry, through licensee Radio Rancho, LLC, and is sister station to KPDA (100.7 FM).
+The studios and offices are on East Franklin Road in Nampa.

 History

 The station went on the air as KBNH on May 10, 1999.
 On June 8, 2005, the station changed its call sign to KQTA.
 KQTA was an affiliate of the Spanish Variety "Juan" format until 5 pm on September 5, 2011.

-Bustos Media used to own the station.
+Bustos Media once owned the station.
 In September 2010, Bustos transferred most of its licenses to Adelante Media Group as part of a settlement with its lenders.

-Adelante Media sold KQTA and KDBI to JLD Media, LLC effective December 31, 2014, at a price of $850,000.
+Adelante Media sold KQTA and KDBI to JLD Media, LLC, effective December 31, 2014, at a price of $850,000.

-On January 15, 2015, KQTA changed their format to Regional Mexican, branded as "La Gran D 106.3" under new call letters, KDBI.
+On January 15, 2015, KQTA changed the format to Regional Mexican, branded as "La Gran D 106.3" under new call letters, KDBI.

 Effective March 27, 2015, owner Kevin Terry transferred KDBI's license to Radio Rancho, LLC.
 The station changed its call sign to KDBI-FM on March 10, 2017.